Close Search

 Oregon Big Game Applications

-The only ways you can apply are online using a credit card or at a license sales agent.
+The only ways you can apply are online using a credit card or at licensed sales agent.
 You can apply online at https://odfw.huntfishoregon.com/login.
-Oregon no longer accepts faxed or mailed applications.
+If you made an error or want to change your application, you can do so in your online account through May 25.

-There is no limit to the size of the parties that may apply for deer, elk, and antelope.
+Oregon allows up to eighteen people to apply as a party for deer and elk hunts and up to two hunters to apply as a party for antelope.
 No party applications will be accepted for bighorn sheep or mountain goat.
 If your party is drawn and there aren’t enough tags remaining to fill your party, then no hunter in your party will receive a tag.
-Party applicant points will be averaged.
+Party application points will be averaged.
 Oregon rounds points up from .51 and down from .50 to the next whole number.
-An example is that if 3.50 is the average, then the applicants will go in as having 3 points.
+For example, if 3.50 is the party average, then all applicants in the party will apply with 3 points.

 application service